-Today there exist various online stylists.
-This post reports my experience and tests with the Fashom styling box.
-It covers their service as well as the tried out chlothing.
+This post reports my experience and tests Fashom Styling Box Service.
+It covers their service as well as the tried out clothing.
 Read on to make an informed decision whether or not to give them a try.

 - Fashom offers a personal stylist affordable for Jane Doe